We collect information about individuals for a number of reasons, including, but not limited to:

 - For fundraising purposes

 - For research and surveys.

-When we contact individuals, or someone contacts Diabetes Victoria, we like to be sure that our staff are as skilled as possible, therefore, an authorised supervisor may monitor or record calls for quality assurance and improvement.
+When we contact individuals, or an individual contacts Diabetes Victoria, we like to be sure that our staff are as professional, helpful and informed as possible, therefore, an authorised supervisor may monitor or record calls for quality assurance and improvement.
 We will only collect personal information from an individual if the individual has consented to their information being collected and the information is reasonably necessary for one or more of our functions or activities, unless the collection is required:

 - To lessen or prevent a serious and imminent threat to an individual’s health and/or safety and it is unreasonable or impracticable to obtain the individual’s consent; or

 - By law or a court/tribunal order; or

 - In preparation for, or conduct of legal proceedings in a court or tribunal; or

 - In the public interest, e.g. to lessen or prevent a serious threat to public health or safety and it is unreasonable or impracticable to obtain the individual’s consent.